alexandracaulea/git-workflow/README.md

 _Note_: below are the steps to set up your repository from the command line.

 Open your terminal, navigate to the directory of your choice, make a new folder, cd into the newly created folder and initialize the repository.
-If you have configured to connect to GitHub using SSH, take the SSH version of the link if not take the HTTPS version.
+If you have configured to connect to GitHub using SSH, take the SSH version of the link, if not take the HTTPS version.

 To configure SSH follow [these](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) steps.